Fixate or abdicate is the “normal” binary behavior. Neither behavior serves you… it serves the machine.

 Both fixation and abdication deal with what’s wrong.
 With what is not working.
 With what is blocking your intention.
 With what needs fixing but cannot be fixed.

 If your brain is mostly in the focused state, you are an underachiever.
-Almost would be willing to bet the farm on that.
+Almost willing to bet the farm on that.

 Why?
 Because in order to escape the miserable mental and emotional state of “something wrong”, you almost certainly will put your attention on something equally unproductive, like watching TV, playing computer games, eating, or drinking.